mattbierner/blog.mattbierner.com/_posts/2017-12-05-reflections-from-hyperreality.md

 So I tried reaching out to several adult video production companies about the idea.
 Never heard anything back.
 Maybe I didn't present the idea well.
 After all, I was sick the day they covered this scenario in *Professional Communications 101*.
 Or maybe these studios are used to fan mail asking to "help out with a great project idea."
 Or maybe they thought the idea sucked.
 Can't say I blame them.
 Even I was pretty sure the resulting video wouldn't be good in any traditional sense.

 An article in *The Guardian* is what eventually made this project possible.
-The article spotlight the world of professionally produced, custom fetish videos.
+The article spotlighted the world of professionally produced, custom fetish videos.
 Apparently that is a thing, and it actually sounded exactly like what I needed: people who I could work with to make my weird project a reality.
-I could even pretend to have have a VR headset fetish if that's what it would take.
+I could even pretend to have a VR headset fetish if that's what it would take.
 Or perhaps an eyeball fetish...

 <hr class="bullets">